Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 For example, Backing 2 would either represent being the head of a local organization, or the leader of a local chapter of a global organization.

+The Character may instruct subordinates to Perform a Task without question, so long as it is in line with the goals and morals of the organization.

 *Disadvantage:* Higher-ranking members may call upon the Character to do a task and uphold duties.
 As well, lower members may come to the Character for guidance.

-**Additional Use*:*** The Character may instruct subordinates to Perform a Task without question, so long as it is in line with the goals and morals of the organization.

 ### Bond(1-5)

+**Special Note**: Bonded individuals must each have the Bond merit, though the level does not need to be the same.

 Your soul has been entwined with another’s, uniting your Destinies.
 The character instinctively knows if their Bond is in danger, and the general direction they are in.

-**Note**: Bonded individuals must each have the Bond merit, though the level does not need to be the same.

-*Disadvantage:* Their Bond may always use the Bond in place of an Intimacy for Social Influence.

-**Additional Use:** Influence to directly harm, endanger, or otherwise disadvantage their Bond is treated as Unacceptable Influence.
+Influence to directly harm, endanger, or otherwise disadvantage their Bond is treated as Unacceptable Influence.
 This may be used reflexively.

+*Disadvantage:* Their Bonded may always use the Bond in place of an Intimacy to socially influence the character.

 ### Contacts (1-5)

 You have a network of contacts in a given location and class of society willing to give you information.

-**Additional Use:** You may *Introduce a Fact* with a charge of Contacts, rather than a Strife Point.
+Once per story, you may *Introduce a Fact* with information gathered by your Contacts without expending a Strife Point.
 The Fact must be centered on information your Contacts could have gathered, in place of a Speciality.

+&lt;&lt;TODO: Give this more

 ### Cult(1-5)